-schoolboy-writingLearners, who write a test or an exam, often make the mistake of immediately starting to answer the first question.
-They spend no time on planning how the paper should be approached and completed.
-The end result of this approach is often that they spend too much time on one question and then do not have enough time left to complete the other questions.
+Learners who write a test or an exam often make the mistake of immediately starting to answer the first question.
+They spend no time planning how the paper should be approached and completed.
+The result of this approach is often that they spend too much time on one question and then do not have enough time to complete the other questions.

 Exam papers require planning.
-When a learner receives an exam paper, he must first spend a few minutes to plan his approach.
-Usually this should not require more than five minutes.
+When learners receive an exam paper, they must spend a few minutes planning their approach.
+Usually, this should not require more than five minutes.

 The planning of the exam paper should consist of the following stages: